tevert/Code-Of-Conduct/README.md

 * We refrain from using language that can be considered oppressive (systemically or otherwise), eg. sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
 We avoid using offensive topics as a form of humor.

 We are an open community - this means that all humans are welcome, and we trust each other.
-In order to foster that trust and respect, we do _not_ welcome anonymous accounts, corporate accounts, solicitation spam, etc.
+In order to foster that trust and respect, we do _not_ welcome anonymous accounts.
+Corporate accounts and solictors are welcome, so long as they are respectful of the community and limit themselves to approriate channels and levels of participation.

 We actively work towards: